theGC/html-webpack-inline-svg-plugin/README.md

 By inlining SVGs you can combine them with techniques such as: [Icon System with SVG Sprites](https://css-tricks.com/svg-sprites-use-better-icon-fonts/).

-As of version 1.0.0 this plugin processes SVG files after all template and image files have been written to their corresponding output directory.
+As of version 1.0.0 **by default** this plugin processes SVG files after all template and image files have been written to their corresponding output directory.
 This allows it to work alongside loaders, after webpack resolves all file locations.

 > Please note: to use **aliases** you will need to install loaders to resolve your svg paths and parse the templates html.
 More info is provided below: [Getting to your SVGs](#getting-to-your-svgs).

+**As of version 1.1.0** the plugin can also be run prior to the output of your templates.
+This allows you to reference image files from the root of your project which can help with getting to certain files, i.e. within your `node_modules` directory.
+More info is provided below: [Setting runPreEmit option](#setting-runpreemit-option).

 The plugin relies on [svgo](https://github.com/svg/svgo) to optimise SVGs.
 You can configure it's settings, check [config](#config) for more details.